Help us bless the foundation established in Shir’s memory!

 Shir not only helped these young people but, for a year, she voluntarily assisted a Holocaust survivor.
 She visited every Thursday, helped with doing shopping, kept her company, and helped wherever she could.
 After the terrorist attack, the family of the Holocaust survivor did not have the heart to tell her about the death of the young soldier.

-Shir’s parents sought a way to commemorate her and to deal with their grief and formed an organization honoring her.
+Shir’s parents sought a way to commemorate her and to deal with their grief.
+So they formed an organization honoring her.
 This organization aims to carry on the good deeds that Shir started.
 Two of the organization’s goals are distributing food baskets for low-income families and organizing lessons for scholars with learning difficulties.

 Food baskets are donated by parents and students from Maale Adumim and every other week are collected, packed and distributed by a different high school class.
 At the beginning of the project the number of baskets distributed numbered 26 and now stands at 150 every two weeks.